 - [If applicable, ICs should enter the following: I understand that I may be required to complete a medical evaluation as directed by the Occupational Medical Services procedures.]

 I understand that my initial Traineeship commitment is for the period beginning (date) and ending (date), but that the initial appointment will be for one year.
 Renewal beyond the first year is not guaranteed and will be contingent upon demonstrated progress in the training assignment and the approval of appropriate (IC) officials.
+I have read the IRTA Manual Chapter section C.6 to understand the duration of my appointment.
 I agree to notify my training preceptor as soon as possible and negotiate mutually acceptable terms for termination should I wish to leave the Program before the scheduled end date of my Traineeship.

 FOR SUMMER INTERNS/SHORT-TERM IRTAs ONLY-